stami/Location/readme.md

 ## Things to expect

 - Rock solid GPS tracker that can really be used without crashing (maybe some day)
-- GPX export for more fun
 - Trace on map
 - Cool speed chart

+## Maybe in future

+- GPX export for good fun
+- External sensor support via BLE (bike cadence or something)

 With ❤️,
 Samuli